 “When we are investigating something like a water source, we can use the apparent age, the age of the carbon found in that water, to suggest about how long this water has been in the surface of the planet, and furthermore, underground.
 And we can begin to address whether or not this water source is consistently coming from the same place,” he adds.

 Mr. Ahearn closes the podcast by saying that there is an urgency to understand water quality issues and a need to understand problems at their source.
 “Data-driven solutions are going to be our best tool to protect our most valuable resource—water,” he notes.
 “Chemical and isotopic data is key in saving stormwater.”

 Disclaimer: Video is hosted in a third-party site and may contain advertising.

-ISO 17025-accredited Beta Analytic provides high-quality nitrate measurements using an isotope ratio mass spectrometer (IRMS).
+ISO 17025-accredited Beta Analytic provides high-quality measurements for water samples using an isotope ratio mass spectrometer (IRMS) and an accelerator mass spectrometer (AMS).
 Results are accessible online 24/7 including sample photos.
-For water sampling guidance, please contact the lab or schedule a meeting with Mr. Ahearn.
+For water sampling guidance, please contact the lab or email us at email@example.com.